RichardSHong/RichardSHong/README.md

 - Information Visualization
 - Healthcare Informatics

+## HONORS
+- Upsilon Pi Epsilon
+- Golden Key International Honour Society
+- Graduated Cum Laude, _Bachelor of Art in Music, CITY COLLEGE OF NEW YORK, NEW YORK, NY_

 <!--
 **RichardSHong/RichardSHong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.